-Depending on whether you have city water or a septic tank system, sewer is a wild card.
+Seer is a wild card depending on whether you have city water or a septic tank system.
 It is normally between 24 and 36 inches for the former.
 The latter changes depending on your location.
 Other elements that may play a role include:

 Cable and phone wires are also involved.
 They are usually in line with the other utilities.
 The truth is that the depth isn’t all that great.
 Access is a major concern that keeps them closer to the surface than you may imagine.

-Then there’s your septic tank system, if your home uses this kind of water treatment.
-Anything you do above ground can have an impact on the water quality of your well and, as a result, your drinking water.
+Then there’s your septic tank system if your home uses this water treatment.
+Again, anything you do above ground can impact the water quality of your well and, as a result, your drinking water.

 To filter water before it reaches your tap, septic tanks use a closed system and the natural filtration of the soil and its composition.
-Anything that jeopardizes the integrity of your drainage field might have an influence on the system’s safety and longevity.
+Anything that jeopardizes the integrity of your drainage field might influence the system’s safety and longevity.

 Problems on this score are also not cheap to repair.

 Digging appears to be the only thing you need to think about.
 However, you must also consider what you are planting.
-Tree roots and even certain natural prairie grasses can reach 10 feet or more below the surface.
-They can, in turn, have an impact on the wiring, which your digging may directly affect.
+Tree roots and even certain natural prairie grasses can reach 10 feet below the surface.
+They can, in turn, impact the wiring, which your digging may directly affect.

 Similarly, you must consider the overhead growth of everything you plant.
 They have the potential to interfere with powerlines that run above ground.
 The consequences can be just as terrible.
 That is, while considering can you dig a hole in my backyard, you must evaluate both sides of the problem.